Getting Comfortable Being Uncomfortable

 Grant Holicky 24:30

-mad.
-That’s bad thinking.
+I’m just mad, just mad thinking.
 But no, the whole point of that is to say that your brain and your body are inexorably tied together.
 So when you’re sitting at an interval, or you’re sitting at a power number, it’s not just about doing that from a physical standpoint.
-It’s understanding how you’re going to feel when you’re doing that being okay with feeling like that while you’re doing that.
-Continuing to talk yourself to continue to do those things.
-Because you don’t just go into You stop those pieces of the puzzle that are how do I feel, can I keep doing this, your brain is telling you to stop it, your part of your brain is to protect your body from overdoing it.
-So you have to override that in some contexts.
-So being uncomfortable, is really important because you learn how to be comfortable being uncomfortable.
+It’s understanding how you’re going to feel when you’re doing that, being okay with feeling like that while you’re doing that, continuing to talk yourself to continue to do those things – because you don’t just go until you stop.
+Those pieces of the puzzle that are “how do I feel, can I keep doing this”, your brain is telling you to stop it, part of your brain is to protect your body from overdoing it so you have to override that in some contexts – so being uncomfortable, is really important because you learn how to be comfortable being uncomfortable.

 Rob Pickels 25:22